 For the documentation in the CRC's progress report, it is of utmost importance that all publications that originate from the work of the CRC and its individual projects and that are therefore financed by the CRC include a reference to the funding of the CRC / the individual projects by the DFG (German Research Foundation).
-Without this reference, the publication may not be recognized as a publication by the CRC (see the DFG form 5.01 "Verwendungsrichtlinien" ('usage guidelines') [01/2020], p.
-24).
+Without this reference, the publication may not be recognised as a CRC publication.
 The following wording is mandatory:

 "Gefördert durch die Deutsche Forschungsgemeinschaft (DFG) - SFB 1391 - Projektnr.
 405662736."
 In non-German publications, the funding reference can also be translated into the publication language, e.g. into English:

-- "Funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - CRC 1391 - Project-ID 405662736."
+"Funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - CRC 1391 - Project-ID 405662736."

-This obligation concerns a) monographs (usually in the imprint), b) articles published in anthologies and journals outside of the CRC (e.g. in a footnote or endnote) as well as in individual publications by the CRC (e.g. Special Lectures), c) anthologies edited by members of the CRC (in this case, you do not have to include the reference in every single contribution by the CRC, a single reference in the anthology / in the imprint is sufficient).
+This obligation concerns a) monographs (usually in the imprint), b) articles published in anthologies and journals outside of the CRC (e.g. in a footnote or endnote) as well as in individual publications by the CRC (e.g. Special Lectures), c) anthologies edited by members of the CRC (in the imprint; in this case, please include the reference additionally in every single contribution by CRC members in the following form: The work on this contribution was carried out within the framework of the sub-project [No. of the sub-project: "Title of the sub-project"] of the Collaborative Research Centre 1391 Different Aesthetics, funded by the German Research Foundation (DFG)).